 Over the next 26 years, The Elegant Farmer expanded its business by selling locally grown fresh and frozen fruits and vegetables, introducing its famed Apple Pie Baked in a Paper Bag® and other baked goods leading to spectacular growth in the Farm Bakery accompanied with the development of its Farm Kitchen, Deli and Produce sections.
 The pick-your-own currently includes apples and pumpkins during its Autumn Harvest Fest.

 The Elegant Farmer’s specialty foods items include: Pies & Crisps, CiderBaked Ham®, Fruity Applesauces, Fruit Crisps, Jumbo Muffins & Cookies, Fruit Breads, Gourmet Sauces & Seasonings, Blue Ribbon Cheeses, Old Fashioned Gourmet Popcorn and much, much more.
 If you can’t make it to Mukwonago, The Elegant Farmer provides its Apple Pie Baked In A Paper Bag® and other goods to over 400 locations in Illinois, Wisconsin, Michigan and nationally on-line at www.elegantfarmer.com

-With former owner Farmer Dan Scheel’s blessing, The Elegant Farmer has passed to its third generation of owners in 2005 as longtime employees, John Bauer and Keith Schmidt took over the helm along with John’s brother, Mike Bauer.
-Nowadays, this dynamic trio is committed to offering the quality and traditions that The Elegant Farmer has for 60 years: small town charm, simply the best foods and the strong, loyal customer relationships.
+With former owner Farmer Dan Scheel’s blessing, The Elegant Farmer has passed to its third generation of owners in 2006 as longtime employees, John Bauer and Keith Schmidt took over the helm along with John’s brother, Mike Bauer.
+Nowadays, this dynamic trio is committed to offering the quality and traditions that The Elegant Farmer has for more than 60 years: small town charm, simply the best foods and loyal customer relationships.